YousiefSameh/cashgainers/README.md

 ## 🛠️ Built with Cutting-Edge Technology

-CoinsMakers leverages modern web technologies to deliver a seamless and efficient experience:
+CashGainers leverages modern web technologies to deliver a seamless and efficient experience:

 | Technology            | Purpose                                      |
 |------------------------|----------------------------------------------|